JordiCarreraVentura/textnorm/README.md

 ##	Description and Examples
 A multiword expression is a sequence of words that show a significantly high statistical association and tend to appear together much more often than chance.
 Multiwords are a superset of compounds (*chicken soup*), idioms (*kick the bucket*), phrasal verbs (*come up with*), collocations (*extraordinary circumstances* versus *uncommon circumstances* -both combinations are largely semantically equivalent yet the first one is usually preferred-), standard multiword entities (*Barack Obama*, *Barack H. Obama*, *Obama*, *Mr. Barack Hussein Obama* and *President Obama* all behave like single units *despite* the white space).

 In many cases, word tokenization (naïvely performed by splitting at white spaces) results in linguistically incorrect statistics.
 As an example, when calculating the most frequent words in a text, naïve word tokenization will yield *Barack* as a word with a certain frequency, and *Obama* as another word with a frequency very close to that of the former (but not necessarily the same because their distribution pattern is not bi-univocal).
 What we want is rather a single token with a single frequency count.
-Ultimately, this can have significant consequences for any statistical approaches which rely on the independence assumption, such as Naïve Bayes and Logistic Regression.
+Ultimately, this can have significant consequences for any statistical approaches which rely on the independence assumption, such as Naïve Bayes.

-2Do: VERIFY INDEPENDENCE ASSUMPTION FOR LOGISTIC REGRESSION

 Put another way, the goal of this library is to minimize the discrepancy between claim i) *white spaces separate words* and ii) *white spaces separate distinct linguistic units*.
 In the standard written form of most languages, cases of claim ii) are only a subset of the cases of claim i) and the difference stands for errors in linguistic analysis.